 Audio and Video Sync Issues

-When TVMob streams work, they often suffer from audio and video synchronization problems that make content unwatchable.
+When TVMob streams work, they often suffer from audio and video synchronization issues, making the content unwatchable.
 These sync issues vary by channel and content, making it impossible to predict which streams will have problems.

 Users report delays ranging from slight lip-sync issues to audio that’s several seconds ahead or behind video.
 This problem is not limited to particular channels or content.
-It spreads across different content types and channels, suggesting fundamental technical issues with the app’s streaming implementation.
+It spans multiple content types and channels, suggesting fundamental technical issues with the app’s streaming implementation.

 Buffer and Loading Problems

 Even with fast internet connections, TVMob struggles with buffering and loading issues.
-You have to wait for the content to start playing, only to have streams stop and buffer again within minutes of starting.
+You have to wait for the content to start playing, only for the streams to stop and buffer again within minutes.

 The buffering problems seem to worsen during peak viewing hours, suggesting that TVMob’s infrastructure can’t handle normal user loads.
 This makes the app particularly unreliable when users want to watch content the most.